giginghn/Datafest-2017-Expedia/README.md

 # Datafest-2017-Expedia

-In the Datafest 2017 competition, I worked in the team of 4 UCI students to extract meaningful findings in the Expedia dataset on flights and hotel booking.
+In the Datafest 2017 competition - a celebration of data in which teams of undergraduates work within 48 hours to find and share meaning in a large, rich, and complex dataset, I worked in the team of 4 UCI students to extract meaningful findings in the Expedia data on flights and hotel booking.

 ## Cleaning data
 We used iPython Notebook to clean and manipulate data.